CaoBeee/CaoBeee/README.md

 ![github-header-image2](https://github.com/CaoBeee/CaoBeee/assets/98575161/0e28050f-1b62-4dce-a41c-be975fcab708)

 # 💫 About Me
 Hey there!
 I'm Brian, a self-taught software developer with a background as a maintenance data analyst in the USAF.
 Although I don't have a formal degree, I've honed my skills in web development and gained expertise in Next.js, .NET, React.js, and PostgreSQL.
 My main focus is on creating web applications, and I have a keen interest in game development.
 I'm eager to continue expanding my skillset and exploring new opportunities in the tech industry.
-Feel free to connect with me via the email provided in my profile if you'd like to get in touch or learn more about my work.
+Feel free to connect with me via the email provided in my profile if you'd like to get in touch or learn more about my work!

 <p align="left">
 <!-- 🔭 I’m pursuing my end goal of game dev<br> -->